-Outfall / Interconnection ID Latitude / Longitude Sample date Ammonia Chlorine Conductivity Salinity E. coli or Enterococcus Surfactants Water Temp Pollutant of concern See exceedances in n Part II Sectio n 2.1.
-It is a anticipated th at this follow -up work will be in nitiated in 2 023.
+Outfall / Interconnection ID Latitude / Longitude Sample date Ammonia Chlorine Conductivity Salinity E. coli or Enterococcus Surfactants Water Temp Pollutant of concern See exceedances in Part II Section 2.1.
+It is anticipated that this follow-up work will be initiated in 2023.